 A stuffed leg of lamb is an easy way to serve an elegant meal for Easter or any other special occasion.
 This version is filled with spinach, pine nuts and naturally sweet raisins.
 Sponsored by Sun-Maid Raisins.

 Lamb is one of those meats where you either love it or hate it.
 Coming from a Persian family, I grew up eating lamb so I am definitely in the lover category.
-My kids are also big fans of lamb, so I do my best to prepare it as often as I can.
+My kids are also big fans, so I do my best to prepare it as often as I can.

 A classic lamb dinner is common for Easter, so it is easy to find it on sale this time of year.
-My husband loves grilling a bone-in leg of lamb, but today I am sharing one of my other favorite ways of serving a boneless leg of lamb.
+My husband loves grilling a bone-in leg of lamb, but today I am sharing one of my other favorite ways of serving a boneless version.